rpdelaney/l4d2-tourney-rules/rules.md

 If you have any further questions about the Swiss System, contact a Tournament Director or the author.

-#####2.2 Deadlines
+#####2.1.6 Deadlines
-Because the pairings are based on prior round scoring, the next round cannot be paired until all the results of the previous round have been reported.
+Because swiss pairings are based on prior round scoring, the next round cannot be paired until all the results of the previous round have been reported.

 Therefore, there will be a ZERO TOLERANCE policy for matches that remain unreported past the round deadline.

+######2.2 Playoffs
+Once the first section is completed, [TBD] teams will move on to the playoffs.
+The playoffs section will be a single-elimination knockout tournament.

+Quarter-final matches will be single elimination.
+Semi-final and grand-final matches will be best of three ("bo3") games.

+#######2.2.1 Map selection
+In bo3 matches, the captains from each team will perform a single coin toss.
+The loser of the toss will choose the map for the first game.
+The winner will then choose the map for the second game.
+Finally, the captains will take turns removing maps from the map pool until there is one map remaining for the third match, if it is necessary.

-#####2.3 Maps
+#####2.3 Map pool
+- Hard Rain: Downpour
+- Detour Ahead VE (modified version forthcoming by Zeon and NF)
+- Dead Center
-- Round 1: Death Toll
+- Death Toll
-- Round 2: Hard Rain
+- Hard Rain
-- Round 3: Swamp Fever
+- Swamp Fever
-- Round 4: Dark Carnival
+- Dark Carnival
-- Round 5: The Parish
+- The Parish

 ######2.3.1 Finales
-All finales will be played except for The Parish finale.
+All finales will be played, including Parish finale.

 ##Section 3: Registration process